 From there, the kidney, or whatever it is, goes to organ brokers, who can get $150,000 per transplant or more. $200,000 is not uncommon.
 Meanwhile, the donor usually only gets around $5,000.
 These brokers cross international lines to find “broker-friendly” hospitals in the U.S. and other developed nations.
 Two surgeons in the room with Scherper-Hughes in Philadelphia were implicated.
 The meeting ended poorly.
 The medical anthropologist was tossed out.
 The follow-up internal investigation turned up nothing.
 Scherper-Hughes believes many doctors are either involved, ignore where the organ came from, don’t ask questions, or are in denial.
 Let’s look at a few documented cases of organ trafficking.

-In China in 2006, a state run hospital was exposed for trafficking the organs of prisoners of conscience.
+Chinese hospitals are of particular concern.
+In China in 2006, a hospital run by the state communist party was exposed for trafficking the organs of prisoners of conscience, i.e. forced organ harvesting.
 10,000 transplantable organs are sold out of China each year, a market worth $1 billion, despite the fact that few donors are on official lists.
 This has become the subject of a documentary: “Human Harvest: China’s Organ Trafficking.”
-International investigators cite evidence that tens of thousands have been killed in China to support illegal organ trafficking by the government.
+International investigators like David Matas and David Kilgour cite evidence that tens of thousands have been killed in China by Chinese officials to support illegal organ trafficking.
+The Chinese communist party has denied all allegations of transplant operations, claiming that neither transplant centers nor or an organ harvesting program exists.

 Al Jazeera, in February of this year, helped break up a three person trafficking ring in Indonesia.
 Here villagers in West Java, around 30 individuals, had sold their kidneys to the tune of $5,000 apiece.
 Other stories include a child in China who had his eyes cut out, possibly for the corneas, an African girl who was kidnapped and rescued in the UK before her organs could be harvested, and in America, the dizzying case of Kendrick Johnson.
 His death was deemed a freak accident in the school gym — they said the boy suffocated in a rolled up gym mat.
 Loved ones remained skeptical, however.
 After a protracted fight, his parents finally got a court order.
 They had the body exhumed and independently autopsied.
 During the autopsy, the medical examiner discovered something terrifying.
 The Georgia teen was found to have had all his organs removed and replaced with newspaper.

-Though organ donation is regulated in the U.S., there are ways to beat the system.
+Although organ donation is regulated in the U.S., there are ways to beat the system via illegal trade.
 Corruptible funeral home directors forge death certificates and consent forms before the human remains are disposed of.
 In the developing world, people are kidnapped and used for their organs.
 Children sold into sexual slavery sometimes have their organs sold.
 And there are those in slums who give up their tissues, a piece of their liver, or their kidney, just to get their hands on a few hundred American dollars.

-Scheper-Hughes has seen advertisements requesting organs in newspapers in Brazil, Moldova, and parts of Africa.
+While Asia is certainly an area of concern, Scheper-Hughes has seen advertisements requesting organs in newspapers in Brazil, Moldova, and parts of Africa.
 She has also witnessed middlemen trawling the streets for donors in some countries holding wads of $100 bills.
 In China, one ad stated a kidney would get you $4,000 and a new iPad.
+The illegal kidney trade in Pakistan, driven by poverty conditions, yields a price of $1,000.
 Organ transplant tourism is a growing field, and here black market organs are often supplied.

 The UN HUB or Global Initiative to Fight Human Trafficking, has listed the organ trade as one of their top priorities.
 Someday 3D printed organs using stem cells will make donation obsolete.
 But human organ trafficking will continue to be a serious, global problem as long as global inequality remains unchanged, desperate people of affluence and those just as desperate financially tight — tight regulations or not — believe there are huge profits to be had.
 The urban legend is scary, if not a bit melodramatic.
 The reality, however, as it often is, is in some sense even more horrifying.